 That’s where MarqVision comes in.

-Rather than spending hours chasing down individual violations, MarqVision empowers brand teams to scale their enforcement, protect IP more efficiently, and stay ahead of evolving counterfeit threats, without compromising on speed or accuracy.
+Instead of spending hours chasing down individual violations, MarqVision empowers brand teams to scale their enforcement, protect IP more efficiently, and stay ahead of evolving counterfeit threats, without compromising on speed or accuracy.

-Final Takeaway: Is Mercari a Legitimate Platform?
+Final Takeaway: Is Mercari a Legitimate Marketplace?

 Yes: Mercari is a legitimate and popular resale marketplace, used by millions across the U.S. For IP holders, though, legitimacy alone doesn’t equal safety.
 As counterfeiters grow more creative and platforms expand, brand protection must evolve with them.

-Ready to outpace counterfeiters?
-Book your MarqVision demo now.
+Get started with brand protection: Book your MarqVision demo now.

 4 Enforcements a Week to 400: Scale Brand Safety with Marq AI